KyleZhang1118/Voice-Separation-and-Enhancement/README.md

 5. CommandOnline.m and OnProcess.m designed for online methods which process input signals by blocks, not whole ,but seldom use and not updated frequently.

 ## Details of methods realization(remained)
+### Beamforming
+#### DSB(Delay and sum)
+* DSB is the simplest method for speech enhancement by compensating the phase difference between the first channel and others in time-frequency domain.
+* DSB_Mask uses the steering vector of all sound sources, and is time-varying filter which use a post binary mask to only preserve the beam with the highest energy.
+The method is simple and effective to wipe off interference but lose the components fo target speech.
+#### MVDR and LCMV
+* MVDR only use the steering vector of target source, while LCMV use all steering vectors to suppress the interference.
+* MVDR_ESB and